aegisnull/around-express_es/README.md

 It's a work in progress, but for now it has the following features:

 - routes for users and cards
+- controllers for users and cards
+- models for users and cards
+- connection to a MongoDB database

+## Future Features

+- Add authentication and authorization

 ## Directories